 Here are a few questions that can help you find the right employee.

-What is a non-PO invoice?
-What is the interest on capital?
+What is a Non-PO Invoice?
+What is the Interest on Capital?

 I mean, you shouldn’t have to ask, but you need to.
 Don’t assume the core knowledge pool is covered.
 Find questions, such as the ones written above, which pertain directly to the field.
 It never hurts.
 You might end up sadly surprised.